-The Ecology Studies Minor at Brevard College combines fundamental environmental studies with real-world problem-solving skills.
+The Ecology minor combines fundamental environmental studies with real-world problem-solving skills.
 You will graduate prepared to think critically about and address the ecological problems we experience today—and will face tomorrow.
 You'll also graduate as a competitive member of the workforce, ready and prepared to meet your professional goals.

 What you'll experience in the ecology minor

 - Make the world your classroom and apply your studies through immersive field studies and research.